 If you’ve never taken advantage of the many free tax-filing options out there, you could be missing out.
 There are several free – or low cost – options available that will not only save you a few bucks, but will help simplify the process as well.
-You may also be eligible for free in-person help with tax preparation.

-Here is a look at some tax filing services that won’t break the bank.
+That being said, here is a look at some tax filing services that won’t break the bank.
 Note: Some free services aren’t available to homeowners or other taxpayers with itemized deductions.

-Beyond the IRS, those within the same income limit of $57,000 can turn to MyFreeTaxes.com, which is offered by the Walmart Foundation, Goodwill Industries, the National Disability Institute and United Way Worldwide.
+Beyond the IRS, those within the same income limit of $58,000 can turn to MyFreeTaxes.com, which is offered by the Walmart Foundation, Goodwill Industries, the National Disability Institute and United Way Worldwide.
 The free service covers both federal and state taxes.

 All in all, these do-it-yourself online tax filing options will offer big-time savings if you’re used to paying a tax pro to handle all of your paperwork.
 Better still, the sites make filing a painless, step-by-step process, which is why more and more people are logging in to settle up with the IRS.